News & Presentations

 In an op-ed for the Sheridan Press, Jeff Barron of WWC Engineering — a lead on Ramaco Carbon’s facility project — details the 59-69 direct jobs Ramaco is creating in the Sheridan area as part of the facility’s construction, not including indirect job creation and employment after the facility opens.

-INTERNATIONAL ENERGY AGENCY RECOGNIZES RAMACO EFFORTS IN LATEST REPORT
+INTERNATIONAL ENERGY AGENCY (IEA) CLEAN COAL CENTRE RECOGNIZES RAMACO EFFORTS IN LATEST REPORT

 December 10, 2018

-In a report on the non-energy uses of coal, UK-based International Energy Agency flags Ramaco Carbon’s project as a promising development.
+In a report on the non-energy uses of coal, the UK-based IEA Clean Coal Centre flags Ramaco Carbon’s project as a promising development.
 The report notes Ramaco’s facility would produce carbon fibre and activated carbon initially but has plans to add to the product range as new products emerge, providing a degree of product flexibility to respond to the future demands on the coal industry.

 RAMACO TESTIFIES BEFORE WYOMING LEGISLATURE